Inkimar/liquibase-example/README.md

 ###updating the schema in a test-environment using a CI-tool

-Check if you are able to update your stage/test-enviroment with liquibase.
+Check if you are able to update your database in your stage/test-enviroment with liquibase.

   1. Create a liquibase-project as a module amongs your other projects.
   1. version control the project.
   1. CI-tool: Run this project as a build-step before the module that depends on the db.
+    1. **obs** : credentials are stored in the liquibase.properties-file

 #prereq